 In a vapor compression chiller, the compressor pumps the refrigerant gas through the system.
 When engine or turbine driven compressors are used, the system has the added benefit of a heat recovery option which can be used in a variety of other processes that reduce energy costs.

-Operating engine or turbine-driven chillers during peak demand times can help reduce overall energy costs by reducing electricity use when costs are highest.
+Operating turbine-driven chillers during peak demand times can help reduce overall energy costs by reducing electricity use when costs are highest.

-Because gas engines have a wider “turndown” range, they can operate chillers efficiently at partial load during low-demand times.
+Because gas turbines have a wider “turndown” range, they can operate chillers efficiently at partial load during low-demand times.

-Chillers driven by GE’s Waukesha gas engines or aeroderivative gas turbines operate reliably where the electrical supply is non-existent or unreliable.
+Chillers driven by GE’s aeroderivative gas turbines operate reliably where the electrical supply is non-existent or unreliable.

 Pumps are used in a wide variety of mission-critical applications where dependable performance can literally be a matter of life and death – from providing municipal drinking water to flood control and wastewater treatment, irrigating farmland, and pumping crude oil and a wide variety of liquids in vital industrial processes.
-For many of these applications, the pumps are driven by Waukesha natural gas engines or aeroderivative gas turbines such as those manufactured by GE.
+For many of these applications, the pumps are driven by aeroderivative gas turbines such as those manufactured by GE.

 How It Works